The Funnest Room in the House: Kitchen Table Talk

 Rebecca’s key interests stem from her African-Caribbean background which include decolonising archives, community archives, archival representation, access, and the work of black archivists in the UK.
 Rebecca has also provided a chapter in New Histories of African and Caribbean People in Britain ed. by Hakim and published in 2023.

-Fiction Forming Fact – films on food
+Fiction Forming Fact – films on food (Cancelled)

 9 June, 7.00pm